marcojak/MTAdmob/readme.md

 For each AdView if you want, you can set this property:
 AdsId: To add the id of your ads
-AdSize: To chose the size of your banners (from version 1.9)
+AdSize: To choose the size of your banners (from version 1.9)
-AutoSize: If true, the plugin will update the heightbanner height according to the ads loaded (from version 1.9)
+AutoSize: If true, the plugin will update the banner height according to the ads loaded (from version 1.9)

-**For GDPR it's better to rely on a custom consent instead or using the non personalized ads as I cannot guarantee it works.
-So it's better if you create a custom consent**
+**From the 16th ofJanuary, Google made it mandatory to use Certified CMP!
+You ca implement your own or you can use the licensed version of the plugin, that implements the Google UMP to handle the Consent for the European users.**

 ### GLOBAL PROPERTIES

 AdsId: To add the id of your ads

 PersonalizedAds: You can set it to False if you want to use generic ads (for GDPR...)
 (It works only for Android Banners, for the others, you must ask for consent)

-**For GDPR it's better to rely on a custom consent instead or using the non personalized ads as I cannot guarantee it works.
-So it's better if you create a custom consent**
+**From the 16th ofJanuary, Google made it mandatory to use Certified CMP!
+You ca implement your own or you can use the licensed version of the plugin, that implements the Google UMP to handle the Consent for the European users.**

 TestDevices: You can add here the ID of your test devices